Samsung Galaxy SmartTag+ or Apple AirTag? We'll help you decide!

 Samsung Galaxy SmartTag+ vs. Apple AirTag: Tracking your stuff

-Both the Apple AirTag and Samsung SmartTag+ use Bluetooth LE and UltraWide Band technologies to offer the best location services for finding what you've lost.
+The Apple AirTag and Samsung SmartTag+ use Bluetooth LE and UltraWide Band technologies to offer the best location services for finding what you've lost.
 UWB allows for very low-power signal pulses to communicate with devices that support this.
 These signals create a very accurate range for finding the tracker — as in within a half-inch.

 Speaking of compatible devices, as with most Apple products, to get the most of them, you'll need one of its products.
-For the AirTag, you'll need to be using an iPhone 11 or newer, as it is the only device supporting UWB at the moment.
-On the SmartTag+ side, currently, the only hardware supporting UWB is the Galaxy S21 series of phones.
+For the AirTag, you'll need to be using an iPhone 11 or newer, as these are the only Apple phones that support UWB at the moment.
+On the SmartTag+ side, currently, the only hardware supporting UWB is the Galaxy S21 series of phones and the Galaxy Z Fold 3.

 Apple is using its Find My network to handle the task of locating your AirTag via Precision Finding.
-The app will attempt to tell you how far from the tracker you are and guide you to its location and tell the AirTag to make a sound to help find it.
+The app will attempt to tell you how far from the tracker you are, guide you to its location, and tell the AirTag to make a sound to help find it.
 The caveat here is that the Find My app is only available on Apple devices.

 Should you be out of the physical range of your AirTag, other iPhones, iPads, and Macs whose users have opted into the Find My program will be used to anonymously help locate and send you the whereabouts of your lost item.
-Another feature that can be helpful is the built-in NFC that is used should someone find your AirTag.
+Another feature that can be helpful is the built-in NFC that's used should someone find your AirTag.
 That person can scan the tracker and find your info, should you choose to provide it, to contact you — but this feature leans heavily on the goodness of the person who finds your AirTag.

-On the other side, Samsung puts its SmartThings name behind its tracking app with the recently announced SmartThings Find initiative.
+On the other side, Samsung puts its SmartThings name behind its tracking app with its SmartThings Find initiative.
 Similar to how the Find My app works with the AirTag, you'll be shown your device on a map.
 As you get closer, your SmartTag+ can begin ringing, with your phone will help guide you using augmented reality.
-While the SmartThings app is available on Android and iOS, the SmartThings Find portion is currently only available on Galaxy devices.
+While the SmartThings app is available on Android and iOS, the SmartThings Find portion is only available on Galaxy devices.

-Another area where Samsung may have pulled one over on the Apple designers when it comes to the SmartTag+'s design is in the built-in loop.
+Another area where Samsung may have pulled one over on the Apple designers in the SmartTag+'s design is in the built-in loop.
 This lets you attach a key ring, a clip, or other means of connecting the tracker to your belongings.

-At launch, if you want to attach your tracker to something, you'll need to purchase one of the Hermès branded accessories — starting at $299.
-Though assuredly there will be third-party accessories in the future for the Apple AirTag, you'll need to fork over extra money either way.
+If you want to attach your tracker to something, you'll need to purchase either Apple's accessories or other options from third-party vendors.
+Though these accessories for the Apple AirTag don't cost much, you'll need to fork over extra money, which adds to the overall cost of actually using the device.

 Samsung Galaxy SmartTag+ vs. Apple AirTag: Which does more with your phone?

 Like most things when it comes to Apple vs. Android and the products available for each, it mostly boils down to the ecosystem you're in.
-If you're all-in on Apple, then the AirTag will be a better fit, whereas the opposite is true for the Samsung Galaxy SmartTag+.
+If you're all-in on Apple, the AirTag will be a better fit, whereas the opposite is true for the Samsung Galaxy SmartTag+.
 Apple has a larger network of devices compatible with the Find My app, and the AirTag is a bit cheaper and more weather resistant.

 However, Samsung is quickly expanding the availability of the SmartThings Find network to work with more devices.
-Currently, you can use it to locate your phone, Galaxy Tablet, Galaxy Buds Pro, and Galaxy Watch 3, with more coming.
+Currently, you can use it to locate your phone, Galaxy Tablet, Galaxy Buds Pro, and Galaxy Watch 3, and more coming soon.
 The SmartTag+ does an excellent job of adding functionality out of the box with a built-in loop for attaching items and smart home control.
 In the end, both are going to be great products, but only if you use the correct devices.

 Doing more